acsaba22/aliens/README.md

 * A road can be described only from one direction, but it's considered to be bi-directional.
 * A city may not be described, as the main city of the line, still it can exists if other cities mentioned it.
+* The above rules means that a city may have more than 4 roads.

 Assumptions about aliens:
 * The input is just their number (N)
-* The simulating program generats their location randomly
+* The simulating program generates their location randomly
 * The game has rounds, at each round all aliens move at the same time to a random neighbouring city.
 * No alien stays in the same city at a round, they have to move, they may move back in the following round only.